Prajwal-Prathiksh/battery-logger/README.md

 log_file = "battery.csv"
 max_lines = 1000            # Max lines before rotation
 trim_buffer = 100           # Buffer for trimming
+max_charge_percent = 100     # Maximum charge target (useful for battery longevity)
 ```

+> [!IMPORTANT]
+> The `max_charge_percent` setting is for calculation purposes only.
+It does not control your battery's actual charging threshold - you must configure that separately via BIOS, system settings, or hardware-specific tools.
+This setting only helps the TUI provide accurate time-to-full predictions based on your configured charge limit.

 ## Output